omar1mohsen/kashftsarbat/README.md

-Here’s a README based on your provided points:

 kashftsarbat task
 This task is a demo application built in a short amount of time to showcase responsive web design.
 It is based on a Figma design and implemented using Next.js and TailwindCSS for styling.